snotskie/ttrpg/site/src/index.md

     You can treat minor and medium wounds as ways the Attacker can get at what they want from the Defender in the scene, which is not always to just inflict injury on others.
 And you can treat major wounds as representing going too far using violent means to get what they want.

     When a character suffers a major wound, it can be unsatisfying for them to be immediately removed from the game.
 Instead, you might draw the tension and possibility to respond out further.
 One way to do so is to provide the wounded character's allies opportunity to perform a Home Contest against the same roll that the Attacker used to inflict the major wound.
 If an ally wins the contest by $5$, then the wound is successfully treated, perhaps reducing it to a medium or minor wound.
 However, if the Attacker is able to roll $5$ or more on a Hurt Stat Check before the allies can successfully treat the wound, then the Attacker may deliver a *coup de grace* to finish off the wounded.

-### Endeavors

-Endeavors are extended Contests during which the characters involved race to be the first to reach some destination, to be the first to acheive some action, to escape without being caught, to advance an objective before time runs out, or so on.
-Many scenes where the tension is drawn out can be run as Endeavors.

-Endeavors are carried out as a number of rounds in which the characters attempt actions and perform Contests and Checks to drive the narrative tension, progress themselves, and slow their opponents.
-Additionally, characters involved may be asked to perform Stat Checks to overcome hazards in the environment.

-To perform an Endeavor:

-1. **Setup:** Place a token representing each character involved in the Endeavor on a number line, starting at position $0$.
-Then, the DM describes the winning and losing conditions of the Endeavor, such as being the first to reach at least space $20$ at the end of a round, to have moved the furthest at the end of $3$ rounds, to be the last one standing by avoiding environmental hazards, or so on or some combination of conditions.
-2. **Take the Focus:** At the top of each round, the characters each propose a course of action, then rolls as though performing an attack for their proposed action.
-Only the highest roll continues forward as an attack, with the DM resolving ties.
-All other proposed actions become muddled in the chaos of the Endeavor; they are neither wins, losses, successes, or failures.
-Characters may choose to sit out this phase of the Endeavor.
-The highest rolling character then moves forward on the number line, representing an advantage gained towards their objectives as their proposed course of action directs the narrative tension.
-The severity of the amount they rolled higher than the lowest roll determines the number of spaces moved, moving $2$ spaces for a Minor difference, $3$ for a Medium difference, or $5$ for a Major difference.
-4. **Respond:** Next, the Defenders of the above attack roll to defend against it.
-The winners of this Contest then move forward, and the severity of the amount the winning side won by determines the number of spaces moved, moving $1$ space for a Minor Effect, $2$ for a Medium Effect, or $3$ for a Major Effect.
-5. **Side Action.** Then, starting with those who sat out at the start of the round then those who rolled the lowest at the start of the round, characters may propose and perform new Contests against their opponents or Checks against the environment.
-For each of these Contests and Checks, the winning or succeeding side moves forward, and the severity of the win or success determines the number of spaces moved, moving $1$ space for a Minor Effect, $2$ for a Medium Effect, or $3$ for a Major Effect.
-However, a character can only be involved in a single Contest or Check each round, regardless of what phase in the round that Contest or Check occured in or if they were an Attacker or Defender.
-6. **Hazards:** At the end of the round, the DM may describe an environmental hazard that could affect all or some of the leading characters involved the Endeavor, asking them to perform a Check to avoid the effects.
-7. **End:** Repeat rounds until the Endeavor has been won, lost, ends in a draw, or gets interrupted.

 ### Example Conditions